scotty-c/cluster-api-azure-control-plane/README.md

 The MOTD will give you the rest of the instructions.

 ## Thank you
-A big thanks goes to [Aarron Wislang](https://github.com/asw101) for some the original code and ideas that I implemented in this repo :)
+A big thanks goes to [Aaron Wislang](https://github.com/asw101) for some the original code and ideas that I implemented in this repo :)